 A Spirit filled Christian is one where a new Lord reigns.
 Now there's a very big difference.
 Or if another way we would put it, is that a worldly Christian is one where the Holy Spirit is simply resident in us but a Spirit filled Christian is where the Spirit is like a president over us, He rules over us.

-So far, alright, following me.
+So far, alright?
+Following me?
 Now we go on to the next question.
-If being filled in the Spirit is so important and it's about surrendering control to the Spirit, how do I surrender, how?
-To many Christians and to many churches you know what is filled the Spirit?
+If being filled in the Spirit is so important, and it's about surrendering control to the Spirit, how do I surrender?
+How?
+To many Christians and to many churches, you know what is filled the Spirit?
 It means sit at home and do this, oom.... and wait for power to zap them.
-Wah I'm zapped.

-I'm filled, wah, I'm like, Jedi.
-Totally wrong ideas, but that's the problem with Christianity today, it's so confused in this subject, it's strange, isn't it?
-However I think being filled with the Spirit does not need to be a mystical weird out of the world process.
+Wah I'm zapped!
+Wah, I'm filled!
+Wah, I'm like, Jedi!
+It’s totally wrong ideas, but that's the problem with Christianity today, it's so confused in this subject.
+It's strange, isn't it?
+However, I think being filled with the Spirit does not need to be a mystical weird out of the world process.
 The Bible gives us a reasonably simple, very simple explanation or pathway into being filled with the Spirit.

 Well, let me work this through a little with you.
-The phrase we are most particularly interested in is this, let the Word of Christ dwell in you richly.
+The phrase we are most particularly interested in is this, “let the Word of Christ dwell in you richly”.
 And this is the key to understanding what it means to be filled or controlled by the Spirit.
-Ephesians 5:18 says, do not get drunk with wine for that is debauchery, but be filled with the Spirit and Paul, the author goes on to say, addressing one another in psalms and hymns and spiritual songs, giving thanks always and for everything, submitting to one another out of reverence for Christ.
+Ephesians 5:18 says, “…do not get drunk with wine for that is debauchery, but be filled with the Spirit”.
+And Paul, the author goes on to say, “addressing one another in psalms and hymns and spiritual songs, giving thanks always and for everything, submitting to one another out of reverence for Christ” [Ephesians 5:18-22].

-It's not complicated, to live life in the Spirit is not to be zapped or to be naturally imbued with this ability to control forces like Yoda and say the force awakens nope, but to realize it is not may the force be with you, but that I need to be with the Spirit.
-I need to obey the Spirit, I need to submit to the spir0190.
-I need to yield myself to the Spirit's control, it's a total opposite.
+It's not complicated.
+To live life in the Spirit is not to be zapped, or to be naturally imbued with this ability to control forces like Yoda and say, “the force awakens!”
+Nope, but to realize it is not “may the force be with you, but that I need to be with the Spirit.
+I need to obey the Spirit, I need to submit to the spirit.
+I need to yield myself to the Spirit's control”, it's a total opposite.

 So when you understand that then a passage like Galatians 5 makes sense.
 If we live by the Spirit, let us also keep in step with the Spirit.
 Now the, the phrase here, keep in step, in the Greek is one word, alright, it means to march.
 To march in rhythm to march in time with the Spirit.

-You cannot hear your sergeant major say left, right, left, right and you go taptap, taptap, the sergeant major look at you, what are you doing, march in step and when the sergeant says, kekanan pusing, you don't go kekiri pusing please, or kebelakang pusing, you don't do that.
-You march in step, you follow his express commands.
+You cannot hear your sergeant major say left, right, left, right and you go taptap, taptap (wrong, unsynchronized marching) , your sergeant major look at you, “What are you doing?
+March in step!” and when the sergeant says, kekanan pusing (drill command for turning to the right), you don't go kekiri pusing (drill command for turning to the left) please, or kebelakang pusing (drill command for turning around), you don't do that!
+You march in step, you follow his express commands!
 To be filled with the Spirit is to keep in step with the Spirit, not ask the Spirit to keep in step with me, totally different.